 For public Tweets, don't start them with @PersonName, as that will only be seen by @PersonName.
 Get round this by using a word in front, e.g. Hey @PersonName, or often you see punctuation, e.g. .@PersonName.

 I hope these Twitter tips have been useful, and good luck with your Tweeting!

-101 Top Twitter Tools of 2016 from Lilach Bullock
+101 Top Twitter Tools from Lilach Bullock

 About the Author

 Mr Accelerator is a British internet entrepreneur, whose interests include web marketing, affiliate marketing, domain names, startups and bitcoin.
 You can follow him on Twitter @accx.